devPatidar19/devPatidar19/README.md

 ![logo](https://github.com/devPatidar19/devPatidar19/blob/main/front.gif)

 <h1 align="center">Hi 👋, I'm Dev Patidar</h1>
-<h3 align="center">Hi, I'm Dev , My expertise in both front-end and back-end development, showcasing my ability to work with a variety of technologies .</h3>
+<h3 align="center">Hi, I'm Dev , My expertise in both front-end and back-end development, showcasing my ability to work with a variety of technologies .A developer with a strong passion for creating robust and scalable web applications.</h3>
 <img  align ="right" alt="coding" width="300" src="https://raj-rathod.github.io/rajesh-rathore/assets/images/developer.gif"/>

+⚙️ What I Do:
+🧩 Frontend: I work with HTML, CSS, SCSS, Tailwind CSS, JavaScript, and Typescript.
+I use frameworks and libraries like React.js, Redux Toolkit, and React Router DOM to build dynamic and responsive user interfaces.

+🧩 Backend: I specialize in Node.js and Express.js to create powerful APIs and backend services.
+I use tools like Multer, Mailgen, Nodemailer and Express Validator to handle various backend tasks efficiently.

+🧩 Database: I am proficient with MongoDB for managing and scaling data effectively.

+⚙️ Deployment:
+I have experience with deployment tools and practices such as Git & GitHub for version control, Docker for containerization and NGINX for web servers and reverse proxy.
+I also use Vercel and other cloud services like  Google Cloud for deploying applications.

 - 🌱 I’m currently learning **Data Structures and Algorithms and Web Technologies**